The Amazon Summer Sale Is Like Prime Day for Fashion: Up to 80% Off

-The Amazon Summer Sale Is Like Prime Day for Fashion: Up to 80% Off Designer Brands
+The Amazon Summer Sale Is Like Prime Day for Fashion: Take Up to 80% Off Designer Brands

 Deals on Amazon linger from their Amazon Summer Sale, also called the Big Style Sale, which focuses on deep discounts in summer fashions.
 Amazon's biggest sale in fashion to date kicked off June 22 and some of the discounts are still available now.